What is depression, and where can you seek help if you think you have it?

 It Can Get Better

 Many people delay getting help for depression because they think it’s not really an illness, or that being depressed makes them weak.
-This is in no way true, and if you think you have depression it’s imperative that you seek help as soon as you can.
+Neither is true, and if you think you have depression it’s really important that you seek help as soon as you can.
 Early intervention can make recovery easier.
 Additionally, identifying your support network will make each day you live with depression a little easier.